-- 16 &, 17 – Consent of both parents, or the parent having sole legal custody, or guardian, or judicial approval is required.
+- 16 and 17 – Consent of both parents, or the parent having sole legal custody, or guardian, or judicial approval is required.
 If one or both parents cannot appear at the time of applying, an absentee application may be completed and notarized ahead of time.

 - Under 16 – Consent of both parents, or the parent who has legal custody or with whom the child is living and judicial approval (court order) are required.The court order must be obtained in the county where judicial approval has been granted.